Viewing Room Main Site

 Bodega Run Cast Paper - - Series - Two Palms

-Two Palms is pleased to present a new body of silkscreens and three-dimensional cast paper works from Tschabalala Self's ongoing series Bodega Run.
-Working across various media, Tschabalala Self explores the implicit politicisation and sexualisation of Black bodies through a self-reflexive lens.
+Two Palms is pleased to present a new body of silkscreens, collages, and three-dimensional cast paper works from Tschabalala Self’s ongoing series Bodega Run.
+Working across various media, Tschabalala Self explores the implicit politicization and sexualisation of Black bodies through a self-reflective lens.
 Through the depiction of characters with active histories, psychologies and desires, her practice functions as a subversion of ethno-cultural stereotyping.
 With Bodega Run, Self expands her approach to create dynamic, rounded and multi-dimensional characters out of the items and experiences that exist within the infamous New York corner stores.

 Back To Top